front-end786/SAU-Portfolio/README.md

 ## Useful resources

-Make sure to subscribe to our [youtube channel](https://www.youtube.com/@nisarhassan12) channel where we cover creating template like this from scratch using HTML, CSS and JavaScript and also don't forget to star 🌟 the [css-tips-tricks](https://github.com/devsyedmohsin/css-tips-tricks) that has already reached 150+ stars.
+Using tools for this portfolio HTML, CSS and JavaScript and also don't forget to star 🌟 the [css-tips-tricks](https://github.com/front-end786) that has already reached 150+ stars.

 ## Table of Contents